 Mechanics modules within A Level / IB Higher Level Physics and (Further) Mathematics are highly desirable as an introduction to our applied courses.
 They are not essential, however, and we can offer you a remedial course during your first term (which can be accommodated within the normal workload of able students).

 You will not be required to submit any examples of written work.

 If called, you will normally have two interviews with College academics.

 If interviewed, you will be asked to sit a one-hour non-calculator admissions assessment in mathematical skills during your visit.
 The test will not be based on any particular syllabus.
-A sample is available below.

 If you are looking to extend your knowledge of Mathematics, you might enjoy exploring the following websites: